ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 `latent variable =~ indicator1 + indicator2 + ... + indicator_n`

-The reason why this model syntax is so short, is that behind the scenes, the sem() function, which wraps around this model in the next step, will take care of several things.
+The reason why this model syntax is so short is that behind the scenes, the sem() function, which wraps around this model in the next step, will take care of several things.
 First, by default, the factor loading of the first indicator of a latent variable is fixed to 1, thereby fixing